manxzo/Project-1/README.md

 As for the images , the logo and the boss image is drawn by me while the joker images are AI generated.
 I had drawn 3 cards but could not finish drawing all of them in time so I used them as placeholders.

 **Things To Improve**
-1.Better Readability
+1. Better Readability
-2.Organizing code
+2. Organizing code
-3.Proper commenting
+3. Proper commenting